Idiopathic Pulmonary Fibrosis (IPF)

 The matching process is based on gender, age, location and disease progression (where possible).

 - Connect with someone who understands

 - Share experiences and knowledge

-To be referred to the Pulmonary Fibrosis Peer Support please contact our Information and Support Centre on 1800 654 301 or email email@example.com
+To find out if you are eligible and to be linked, please contact Lung Foundation Australia’s Information and Support Centre freecall 1800 654 301 or email email@example.com

 The information collected by the registry may potentially be used to address many different research questions across epidemiology, medical and drug trial research.

 The Australian IPF Registry provides many benefits including: